-Activities that require water licences
+Activities that need a water licence

 Variables that determine whether a water licence is required, include: